Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Yeah, yeah.

-Only there's no face.
+Only there's no, what's the other, there's no face.

 So off they weren't performing around Iowa.